-- 4.6.
-The Council ended the last financial year 2022/23 with the highest level of reported service overspend, since it became a Unitary Authority on 1 April 1998.
-Inflationary pressures, additional costs and added complexity of local statutory service demand post the pandemic have persisted throughout 2023/24 and this continues to have a major impact on the financial resilience of Southend-on-Sea City Council.
-This situation has been replicated for many upper tier local authorities right across the country. - 4.7.
+- 5.7.
 Regular financial performance reports have been presented to Cabinet throughout the year, illustrating the scale of the challenge and summarising what actions the Council have had to take to try and mitigate the threat to the Council's financial sustainability.
-An updated report, containing the latest position as at 30 November 2023 (Period 8) is considered elsewhere on this Cabinet meeting's agenda. - 4.8.
+An updated report, containing the latest position as at 30 November 2023 (Period 8) was considered by Cabinet at its meeting on 11 January 2024. - 5.8.
 Within this context it remains vital to reassess, understand and take responsibility for our financial future.
 We must remain proactive in the delivery of our agreed corporate plan priorities, evaluate the local economic situation, and strive to provide the best possible value for money services to our local residents, businesses and visitors.
-Our financial sustainability can only be enhanced by embracing the City's economic potential, growing our local tax bases and by increasing our income generating and commercial capabilities. - 4.9.
-Given the unprecedented circumstances experienced over the last couple of years and the late release of the provisional finance settlement, our Medium Term Financial Strategy 2024/25 2028/29 is still under review and will be presented to Cabinet and Council in February 2024.
-This strategy will provide an integrated view of the whole of the Council's finances and priority investment plans over the medium term.
-This report outlines how scarce revenue and capital resources are prioritised and deployed to respond to increasing demand for key local services and to deliver better value for money outcomes for local residents aligned to our range of corporate plan priorities and commitments. - 4.10.
+Our financial sustainability can only be enhanced by embracing the City's economic potential, growing our local tax bases and by increasing our income generating and commercial capabilities. - 5.9.
+Given the challenging circumstances experienced over the last couple of years, the late release of the provisional finance settlement for 2024/25 and the late confirmation of the additional 'one-off' funding announcement on 24 January 2024, our Medium Term Financial Strategy 2024/25 2028/29 is not yet fully finalised.
+A substantive draft is represented at Appendix 1 and Cabinet are requested to delegate any final minor changes/updates of this strategy as required to the Executive Director (Finance and Resources).
+This strategy provides an integrated view of the whole of the Council's finances and priority investment plans over the medium term.
+This report outlines how scarce revenue and capital resources are prioritised and deployed to respond to increasing demand for key local services and to deliver better value for money outcomes for local residents aligned to our range of corporate plan priorities and commitments. - 5.10.
 The Council's 'Getting to Know Your Business' programme helped to establish a baseline for all services in terms of their costs, income generation potential, value for money and performance.
 This data highlighted key lines of enquiry where benchmarking suggested that either our costs or income levels are above or below average.
-This assessment, together with a comprehensive 'strategic-fit' review against our new corporate plan, administration priorities, economic recovery aspirations and delivering better outcomes and value for money for our local residents has influenced the development of the investments, savings and income generation proposals contained within this draft budget report.
+This assessment, together with a comprehensive 'strategic-fit' review against our new corporate plan, administration priorities, economic recovery aspirations and delivering better outcomes and value for money for our local residents has influenced the development of the investments, savings and income generation proposals contained within this budget report. - 5.11.

-4.11.
 It really has been an unprecedented period in recent history which will require some tough national and local choices and difficult decisions to be continued to be made on priorities, particularly around non-statutory service levels over the medium-term.
 The combination of recent economic and fiscal considerations will directly impact all public services, local businesses, and residents, putting more pressure on local authority budgets and household incomes.
 From a national perspective a General Election will have to be called at some point in 2024 (the actual last date to call the General Election would be 17 December 2024).

-5. Southend-on-Sea City Council's Corporate Plan 2023 to 2027
+6. Southend-on-Sea City Council's Corporate Plan 2023 to 2027

-5.1.
+6.1.
 The council's Corporate Plan 2023 to 2027 provides a high-level, strategic view of the council's priorities and articulates what it wants to achieve for the city and the council from 2023 to 2027.
 Good strategic planning allows us to align financial and service planning effectively.
 The priorities identified in the corporate plan set the context for the allocation of resources within the council's budget and medium-term financial strategy.